Saturday, December 26, 2009

 I don't really care what the song means.
 It's a gorgeous two and a half minutes of dreamy, loopy music and dreamy, loopy words.
 The studio recording is perfectly arranged and executed – especially the way Morrison's voice crescendos into the last stanza, peaking on the word "crystal."

-Click here to listen to the song.
+Click here to listen to "The Crystal Ship."

 Click here for a video that combines a pretty good live performance of the song with some very interesting photos of Morrison and the other Doors.